 While I’m disappointed in the recent news about Cisco shutting down their Flip camera division, I guess I understand their thinking.
-The Flip camera is a single function device which will eventually fall by the wayside with the technological advances of smart phones.
-My own belief in the power of smart phone video was solidified with the release of an HD camera with the iPhone4.
+The Flip camera is a single function device that will eventually fall by the wayside with the technological advances of smartphones.
+My own belief in the power of smartphone video was solidified with the release of an HD camera with the iPhone4.
 I always have my iPhone with me and started shooting short (:30 to 1:30), unpolished, unedited videos of events around school.
 Our hope is that these videos will allow people to see what happens day-to-day at school.
-Here’s an example from our Lower School Monday Morning Assembly celebrating Chinese New Year:

 2. Student Produced Videos

-The reason we have been slow to create, publish, and utilize video is because of limited resources – especially in terms of time and knowledge of video creation.
+The reason we have been slow to create video for our school is because of limited resources – especially in terms of time and knowledge of video creation.
 As a result, we turned to the group at our school with the most amount of free time: our students.
 We were able to identify a number of students with video editing experience, time, and a desire to create video for school.